Growyourbrand.net Reference notes on brand consequence May 2026

 Why It Was Strategically Understandable

 A large energy company has many audiences at once: regulators, investors, employees, prospective recruits, customers, activists, local communities, partners, and governments.
 For that kind of institution, corporate advertising is not decoration.
 It is permission architecture.
-It helps decide whether the company is interpreted as necessary, reckless, innovative, arrogant, responsible, or out of touch.
+It helps decide whether the company is interpreted as necessary, reckless, inventive, arrogant, responsible, or out of touch.

 The campaign also arrived when energy companies were trying to speak about cleaner energy, efficiency, technology, and future supply without abandoning the economics that still funded the business.
 Chevron's 2007 corporate responsibility messaging used similar language around finding newer, cleaner, better ways to meet energy demand.
 The brand problem was therefore not simply visibility.
 It was how to sound future-facing while still operating as an oil and gas supermajor.